Israel blames Iran for attack on freighter near the Persian Gulf

-The Helios Ra, a freighter that had offloaded vehicles at several ports in the gulf on its way to Singapore, was struck by several blasts of unknown origin Friday as it steamed along the Iranian coast near the entrance to the Persian Gulf.
+The Helios Ray, a freighter that had offloaded vehicles at several ports in the gulf on its way to Singapore, was struck by several blasts of unknown origin Friday as it steamed along the Iranian coast near the entrance to the Persian Gulf.

 The explosions, which the ship’s owner speculated could have been caused by missiles or mines, left holes above the waterline on both sides of its hull.
-None of the crew was injured and the ship was able to travel to Dubai for repairs Sunday under its own power.
+None of the crew was injured, and the ship was able to travel to Dubai for repairs Sunday under its own power.

-Israel intelligence immediately suspected Iran, according to statements Saturday by Benny Gantz, Israel’s minister of defense.
-The narrow Straits of Hormuz, separating Iran from Saudi Arabia, the United Arab Emirates and Oman, are often the focus of maritime conflict.
+Israel intelligence immediately suspected Iran, according to statements Saturday by Benny Gantz, Israel’s minister of defense, who said the location of the attack made it “a likelihood” that Iran was involved.
+The narrow Strait of Hormuz, separating Iran from Saudi Arabia, the United Arab Emirates and Oman, is often the focus of maritime conflict.
 The United States and other governments held Iran responsible for several attacks on oil tankers in the area in 2019.

 Tehran denied any involvement in last week’s incident.